 Equity Grants - Stock Option Award.
-Subject to the effectiveness of our registration statement on Form S-1 that is a part of this prospectus, Mr. Newsom will receive an annual grant of incentive stock options to purchase Company common stock, with the grant date fair value of such stock options being approximately equal to 35% of his base salary.
-This first grant occurred on March 20, 2019, covering common shares with an exercise price equal to \$ per share.
+Mr. Newsom received a grant of incentive stock options to purchase Company common stock on March 20, 2019 and, subject to the effectiveness of our registration statement on Form S-1 that is a part of this prospectus, Mr. Newsom will continue to receive an annual grant of incentive stock options to purchase Company common stock.
+The grant date aggregate fair value of such stock options was and will be approximately equal to 35% of his base salary, which resulted in a grant on March 20, 2019 covering 10,342 common shares with an exercise price equal to \$21.32 per share.
 The options will vest over a 4-year period, with 25% becoming vested on the first anniversary of January 1, 2019, and the remainder vesting pro rata on a monthly basis over the next three years following January 1, 2020.
 This grant is in lieu of the cash-settled stock appreciation rights that the Company had historically granted to Mr. Newsom on January 1st of every year.
 The initial grant of stock options and the restricted stock units described in the foregoing paragraph will vest in full upon the earlier of: (i) Mr. Newsom's "disability" (as defined in the employment agreement), (ii) Mr. Newsom's death, (iii) immediately prior to a "change in control" (as defined in the 2019 Plan), (iv) Mr. Newsom terminating his service with the Bank for "good reason" (as defined in the employment agreement), or (v) the Company terminating Mr. Newsom's employment with "cause" (as defined in the employment agreement).